clarity-h2020/scenario-analysis/README.md

 ### Integration in CSIS

 The application is integrated with help of [seamless.js](https://github.com/travist/seamless.js/) as *"Extended iFrame"* in [CSIS Drupal System](https://csis-dev.myclimateservice.eu/).
-The respective Drupal *Node* that contains the iFrame is the "[Extended iFrame MCDA Component: Scenario Analysis](https://csis-dev.myclimateservice.eu/node/21/edit)".
+The respective Drupal *Node* that contains the [iFrame](https://csis-dev.myclimateservice.eu/apps/scenario-analysis/app/index.html) is the "[Extended iFrame MCDA Component: Scenario Analysis](https://csis-dev.myclimateservice.eu/node/21/edit)".
 The source code of the  iFrame and the needed Drupal Java Script helper function (`window.Drupal.behaviors`) is also available in [nodeConnector.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/connectors/nodeConnector.js).

-The *"Extended iFrame"* node itself is used in several [EU-GL Step Templates](https://csis-dev.myclimateservice.eu/admin/content?title=Template&type=gl_step&status=1&langcode=All) as **Scenario Analysis Application** in EU-GL Steps Risk Assessment and Adaptation Options Appraisal.
+The *"Extended iFrame"* node itself is used in several [EU-GL Step Templates](https://csis-dev.myclimateservice.eu/admin/content?title=Template&type=gl_step&status=1&langcode=All) as **Scenario Analysis Application**, e.g. in EU-GL Steps Impact/Risk Assessment and Adaptation Options Appraisal.